FICAM, FINNISH CENTRE FOR ALTERNATIVE METHODS

 The area of the multidisciplinary expertise in FICAM covers the development of human- cell-based methods to be used in regulatory toxicology, mechanistic toxicology, cell biology, tissue technology, selected disease models, and cell imaging.

-FICAM tissue/organ models are based on or cells differentiated from human (adult) stem cells or human primary cells.
+FICAM tissue/organ models are based on cells differentiated from human (adult) stem cells or human primary cells.
 The models combine several cell types of a tissue with supporting material to mimic the normal functions of human tissues.
 The Adverse Outcome Pathway (AOP) is a leading principle in the strategy of model and assay development.

 9th World Congress on Alternatives and Animal Use in the Life Sciences, 24-28 August 2014, Prague, Czech Republic